Yogoda/ZoneLoadingSystem/README.md

 ![Test image](screenshots/world.png)

-- Every zone sits inside a trigger area that completely englobes the zone.
+- Every zone sits inside a trigger area that completely encompasses the zone.
 - When the player enters a trigger area, the corresponding zone is loaded, instanced (if not already) and attached to the world.
 - When the player exits the area, the zone is removed from the tree but stays in memory, allowing to go back and forth quickly between two zones.
 When the zone is not directly connected to an area the player is in, it is freed from memory and unloaded.
 - Zones that are connected to the current zone(s) are automatically loaded in memory and instanced in background, so that they are ready when the player enters a new zone.
 Connected zones are zones that are overlapping the current zone, this is detected automatically, no need to register the connections.